Configuration

 Select Column

 Select the column you want to filter on.
-This the column that you will use as the foundation for your condition.
+This the column that you

 Set Condition